About HTTP header

 Prevent the browser from sniffing the MIME type of a file.

-Headers beginning with X-
+Headers beginning with X- are either private,

 non-standardized headers, or were once non-standardized but